j2store/userguide/installation.md

 Have a look at the image below:
 ![J2Store Versions](./assets/images/install_j2store_3.png)

-**Basic** version is free and you can download it from [www.j2store.org](http://www.j2store.org/download.htm).
+**Basic** plan is free and gives you access to download J2Store Core version from [www.j2store.org](http://www.j2store.org/download.htm).

-Remaining are premium versions.
+Remaining are for-a-fee plans which gives access to J2Store PRO version.
 You can choose any of the four and get a copy of the extension.

 ### Installation
 In your Joomla control panel top menu, go to Extensions -> Extension Manager, as illustrated below.